esfoobar/flaskbook/README.md

 # Step 19

 ## Relationship frontend
-    - Create methods on user model to check if a user is a friend
+    - Create helper method on relationship model to check if a user is a friend or blocked
     - Test it:
 ```
 python manage.py shell